Westchester Real Estate Guide

 - "Top Real Estate Agents & Realtors" - US News Real Estate

-The value proposition offered by the Houston Properties Team is quantifiable and impressive:
+The value proposition offered by the Houston Properties Team is quantified by superior performance metrics.
+Their strategic approach is designed to outperform the market and deliver measurable results for every client.

 - 43% higher sold price per square foot than average agents